nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

 Get-RdsTenant
 ```

-When you find the tenant with the host pools you want to scale, follow the instructions in [Create an Azure Automation account](#create-an-azure-automation-account) and use the tenant name you got from the previous cmdlet in the following cmdlet to create the role assignment:
+When you find the tenant with the host pools you want to scale, follow the instructions in [Create an Azure Automation account](#create-an-azure-automation-account) to gather the AzureRunAsConnection ApplicationID and use the WVD tenant name you got from the previous cmdlet in the following cmdlet to create the role assignment:

 ```powershell
 New-RdsRoleAssignment -RoleDefinitionName "RDS Contributor" -ApplicationId <applicationid> -TenantName <tenantname>